Dodilei/whats_analysis/README.md

 - Merge chats with the same person (especially when someone changes their phone number, don't forget to update all the names inside de text file)
 - Use clean, readable names (if a change is made, both the file name and all the entries in the text must be updated)

 When the code starts, it'll ask you for information.
-In the default environment, the only information needed is your name:
+In the default environment, the only information needed is your name.

 Write as follows:
 >\> info name: owner